 Double towards the song Clean Up Your Act from the special.
 It's really catchy and the singer is having fun!

 Big Lipped Alligator Moment: Belladonna's part of I Always Get Emotional At Christmas Time.
 It really has nothing to do with the plot and kind of comes out of nowhere, as the musical number is Killer's until she shows up and her part is mainly just to make it longer.

 Common Knowledge: Ironically, while King Gator's out of place music number sticks in people's mind, they generally forget that King Gator does, in fact, return to defeat Carface andattempt to save Charlie (who dies from losing his life watch, nevertheless).
 The musical number is so distracting that it's also easy to forget that the whole thing started out as an homage to King Kong.

 Critical Backlash: While the film has retroactively gained a loyal fanbase and good reception, the films initial release was widely panned by critics, so much so that Bluth's American tour to promote the film was ended very early, according to his online biography.

 Cry for the Devil - Ghost Of Christmas Past in The Christmas Carol reveals that Carface had a rather tragic past that certainly makes one feel sorry for him.

-So Okay, It's Average: It's not Bluth's best movie, but it's certainly not his worst.
-The sequel and TV show are also have a sizable fan base of people who feel this way about it.
+So Okay, It's Average: Maybe not Bluth's best movie, but it's certainly not his worst.
+The sequel and TV show also have a sizable fan base of people who feel this way about it.

 Charlie, though he can border on Jerkass Woobie at times also counts.
-After being put through hell and having to say goodbye to Anna Marie with tears rolling down his face, he most definitely needs a hug.
+After being put through hell and having to say goodbye to Anne-Marie with tears rolling down his face, he most definitely needs a hug.